InfiniteCuriosity/NumericEnsembles/README.md

   8. Kolmogorov-Smirnov stat standard deviation
   9. Mean bias
   10. Mean bias standard deviation
-  11. Mean MAE
-  12. Mean MAE standard deviation
-  13. Mean MSE
-  14. Mean MSE standard deviation
-  15. Mean SSE
-  16. Mean SSE standard deviation
-  17. Mean data (this is the mean of the target column in the original data set)
+  11. Mean data (this is the mean of the target column in the original data set)
-  18. Standard deviation of mean data (this is the standard deviation of the data in the target column in the original data set)
+  12. Standard deviation of mean data (this is the standard deviation of the data in the target column in the original data set)
-  19. Mean train RMSE
+  13. Mean train RMSE
-  20. Mean test RMSE
+  14. Mean test RMSE
-  21. Mean validation RMSE
+  15. Mean validation RMSE
-  22. Holdout vs train mean
+  16. Holdout vs train mean
-  23. Holdout vs train standard deviation
+  17. Holdout vs train standard deviation
-  24. Duration
+  19. Duration
-  25. Duration standard deviation
+  19. Duration standard deviation

 ## Example using pre-trained models on totally new data in the NumericEnsembles package